Mastering Formal Logic for the LSAT: A Comprehensive Guide

 When and How to Map Formal Logic Statements on the LSAT

 The basic component of mapping formal logic language on the LSAT is the arrow.
-An arrow in formal logic indicates causation.
-That does not include non-conditional causation, which doesn’t always have to be true.
-But if you are using an arrow, it indicates that the relationship is locked in as always true.
-So make sure you get it right.
-When I’m identifying what is the condition and what is the effect of any formal logic statement, I always start with the effect -- what do I know can always be proven?
-It is vital to know in any formal logic statement what goes on the left-hand side of the arrow (the condition side) and what on the right-hand side (the effect side).
+An arrow indicates causation.
+This does not include non-conditional causation, which doesn’t always have to be true.
+If you use an arrow, it indicates that the relationship is locked in as always true.

 The general format for a sufficient condition is this: